 But why should you vaccinate your dog?
 What dog vaccines are mandatory, and which ones aren’t?
 How much does it cost to protect your pooch?
-Just keep on reading to find out the answers to all your puppy vaccine questions!
+Just keep reading to find the answers to all your puppy vaccine questions!

 Core dog vaccines